The Diary of a Nobody/November 8, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow gets a couple of vaccines at work.
+The Diary of a Nobody – Sparrow isn’t elected to Congress.
 Today’s Diary.

 ———